-Ref - CISI or HER Street No Name Street Site type Site Description (Updated to the information provided in the Heritage List Project) Period Status ie noted in Conservation Mngt Plans Local list candidate in the NDP Marked on Cornwall Council mapping?
-Within a Conservation Area?
+Ref - CISI or HER Street No Name Street Neighbo urhood Plan Area Site type Site Description (Updated to the information provided in the Heritage List Project) Period Status ie noted in Conservation Mngt Plans Cornwall Heritage List Platform Aug 23 Cornwall Council mapping? , Conservation Area?
 Within the Town Development Boundary?
-292 Former Burton's & Specsavers Fore Street Building Commercial building, fronting onto Fore Street and forming the west side of Market Strand.
-Named as a hotel on the 1876 and 1908 OS Maps,.
-Yes Yes Yes Town Centre Yes 305 Fore Street (was Cornwall Hospice Care) Fore Street Building A substantial, 3-storey, granite commercial building forming the corner of Fore Street and the west side of Alma Place.
+Former Burton's Fore Street Building Commercial building, fronting onto Fore Street and forming the west side of Market Strand.
+Named as a hotel on the 1876 and 1908 OS Maps, more recently a men's clothing shop (Burton's).
+Candidate Work in Progress Yes Yes Yes Town Centre Yes 305 Fore Street (was Cornwall Hospice Care) Fore Street 1 Building A substantial, 3-storey, granite commercial building forming the corner of Fore Street and the west side of Alma Place.
 The ground floor shop frontage was occupied in recent years by Cornwall Hospice Care.
 The upper storeys have ornate dressed granite detail.
 A building is shown on the site in the 1876 OS Map, but this appears to have been rebuilt as the present structure by the time of the 1908 OS Map.
-Building at risk Yes Yes Yes Town Centre Yes 306 67-70 Fore Street Fore Street Building A block of commercial buildings (shops) on the south side of Fore Street.
+Identified as a Building at Risk in the Conservation Management Plan.
+Building at risk Candidate Work in Progress Yes Yes Yes Town Centre Yes 306 67-70 Fore Street Fore Street 1 Building A block of commercial buildings (shops) on the south side of Fore Street.
 Shown on the 1876 OS Map.
 There has been a fair bit of modern alteration, but historic aspects of their frontages survive.
-No 67 is one of the most intact .
-Was Trousons & M&CO.
-Building of Local Interest (BLI) -No 67 only Yes Yes Yes Town Centre Yes 308 57-60 Fore Street Fore Street Building A block of commercial buildings (shops with accommodation over) on the south side of Fore Street.
+No 67 is one of the most intact and is identified as a Building of Local Interest in Conservation Management Plan.
+Was Trousons & M&CO Building of Local Interest (BLI) - 67 Candidate Work in Progress Yes Yes Yes Town Centre Yes 308 57-60 Fore Street Fore Street 1 Building A block of commercial buildings (shops with accommodation over) on the south side of Fore Street.
 Depicted on the 1876 OS Map, they are now a mix of modern alteration and preserved historic character.
-Yes Yes Yes Town Centre Yes 309 Jim's Cash and Carry, former United Free Methodist Chapel Fore Street Building Built in 1839 as a Wesleyan Methodist Association chapel, later used by the United Free Methodist until a replacement was built across the road in 1865 (HER No.138934).
+Candidate Work in Progress Yes Yes Yes Town Centre Yes 309 Jim's Cash and Carry, former United Free Methodist Chapel Fore Street 1 Building Built in 1839 as a Wesleyan Methodist Association chapel, later used by the United Free Methodist until a replacement was built across the road in 1865 (HER No.138934).
 Now in commercial use (as Jim's Cash & Carry), with a brutishly modernised street frontage.
-Yes Yes Yes Town Centre Yes 311 51-52 Fore Street Fore Street Building Commercial & domestic buildings - shops with accommodation over.
+Candidate Work in Progress Yes Yes Yes Town Centre Yes 311 51-52 Fore Street Fore Street 1 Building Commercial & domestic buildings - shops with accommodation over.
 Buildings are depicted on this site on the 1876 and 1908 OS Map, but it is unclear whether those standing today are these.
 The frontages at least look more recent.
-Yes Yes Yes Town Centre Yes NP53 12 ex Clothworthys Fore Street Building Commercial building (shop with accommodation over), which was formerly Clotworthy's Outfitters (see historic photo at http://cornishmemory.com/item/BRA_16_010).
-Building is depicted on the 1908 OS Map, but unclear if it is shown on the 1876 map.
-Demolished in 2024.
-Building at risk Yes Yes Yes Town Centre Yes
+Candidate Work in Progress Yes Yes Yes Town Centre Yes